SHORTLIST

 Day 6: Caye Caulker

 What’s better than one day in paradise?
 Two, of course!
-Wake up whenever you like, because you’ve got another free day.
-Like any good seaside paradise, Caye Caulker is home to super fresh seafood, which you can dig into with your feet planted in the sand at one of the many ‘floor free’ outdoor restaurants.
+Your morning is free, then for lunch you’ll join in on a cooking class with a local family, learning how to make a famous Belizean meal with chicken, rice and beans.
+In the afternoon, perhaps head to the beach for a swim or hire a bicycle to explore.
+Tonight is your last opportunity to get your hands on some super fresh Belizean seafood, which you can dig into with your feet planted in the sand at one of the many ‘floor-free’ outdoor restaurants.
 The island's famous lobsters are available between 15 June and 15 February, and you can expect to pay far less than at home (though more than your average island meal).
 You could even grab some grilled shrimp and a rum and coke made with firewater from a roadside stall to really get into the island spirit.

 Day 7: San Ignacio